jongoodnow/PhysIndex/README.md

 PhysIndex
 ====

 PhysIndex is a web database of physics variables, equations, and their relationships.
+It is designed to quickly find articles about the correct equations and variables based on minimal queries, even if the search is for a single letter.
+It also provides a list of all other relevant articles and links thereto.

 It is live (in beta) at [physindex.com].

 [physindex.com]:http://www.physindex.com